 14. University of Michigan-Ann Arbor

-Founded in 1817, the University of Michigan is one of the oldest research universities in America.
-The university is heavily invested in partaking in research and therefore is an excellent spot to learn STEM disciplines and arts-related subjects.
+Founded in 1817, the University of Michigan is one of the nation’s leading public research universities.
+The university is heavily invested in research and is therefore an excellent place to study STEM disciplines, social sciences, business, and arts-related subjects.

-Apart from its high standards of education, the university has an athletic team that is known nationwide.
-The Wolverines, as they are collectively known, hold top ranks in university-level sports like basketball, football, and baseball.
+Apart from its high standards of education, the university has athletic teams that are known nationwide.
+The Wolverines, as they are collectively known, compete nationally across NCAA Division I sports.

 15. New York University

-New York University was established in 1831 and is one of the largest universities in the country.
-The university’s programs in business and mathematics are standard-setters worldwide.
-The university has an extensive global network allowing students to be exposed to their respective industries on a global level.
+New York University was established in 1831 and is one of the largest private research universities in the United States.
+The university’s programs in business, arts, technology, mathematics, and related fields are among its best-known academic strengths.
+NYU also has an extensive global network, allowing students to gain exposure to their respective industries on an international level.

-New York University’s Tisch School of the Arts and Stern School of Business are among the most renowned of the wide range of academic schools in the university.
-The university is welcoming of international students with a sizable proportion of the students being from over 130 universities from around the world.
+New York University’s Tisch School of the Arts and Stern School of Business are among the most renowned of the wide range of academic schools at the university.
+The university is welcoming to international students, with students coming from more than 130 countries around the world.

 FAQs: Studying in American Universities